 Protection Fund (IEPF) established by the Central Government.
 The

-dividend declared for the year 2005-06 is being transferred within the
+dividend declared for the year 2006-07 has also been transferred to the

 We thank our customers, investors, bankers and other stakeholders for